nuanom/nuanom-docs/src/content/docs/guides/merchant/upload-products.md

 description: The first step to managing your Nuanom shop.
 ---

-Nuanom is designed to be the simplest way to manage your shop in Ghana.
-It does not matter whether you sell online or offline.
-However, to get the best out of Nuanom the first steps is to upload your products.

 ## Images

 First, you need your product's images.
 Investing a little time to make sure you have presentable images will improve the beauty of your listings.

-If your product comes in some kind of color variations you could also have images for each variation.
+If your product comes in some kind of color/size variations you could also add images for each variant.
 Up to 20 images are supported.

-In the Nuanom app, go the products tab, then tap the 'Create' button at the top-right to add a product.
+In the Nuanom app, go to the **Products** tab, then tap the '+' button at the top-right to add a product.

 Add your images.
 At least one image is required.

 ![Create products screen](../../../../assets/create-product-screen.png)

-## Name and Description
+## Name & Description

-After adding your image(s) tap on the pencil icon to add product name and description
+After adding your image(s) tap on the pencil icon to add product name and description.

 ### AI generated names and descriptions